 ISIL also routinely targets civilians from the majority Shia population in sectarian attacks.
-On 9 June two explosions, one in the predominantly Shia village of Musayyib and another in the holy city of Karbala, killed at least 21 people.
+On 14 September coordinated attacks on a restaurant and security checkpoint in Nasiriyah, within the predominately Shia populated south of the country, killed at least 50 people.

 OHCHR has expressed concern at reports of forced evictions and killings committed by Iraqi and Kurdish security forces and affiliated militias "against Sunni Arab communities in parts of Iraq that have been reclaimed from ISIL," particularly Fallujah and Mosul.
-On 5 June Human Rights Watch reported that at least 26 bodies of blindfolded and handcuffed men have been found in government-held areas in and around Mosul since the operation to retake the city began, raising concerns about extrajudicial killings and other violent reprisals against suspected members of ISIL.
+On 5 June Human Rights Watch reported that at least 26 bodies of blindfolded and handcuffed men have been found in government-held areas in and around Mosul since October 2016.
+Since the city was retaken, further reports have emerged regarding torture, extrajudicial killings and other violent reprisals against suspected members of ISIL.

-On 18 August OHCHR and UNAMI released a report calling for Iraq to accede to the Rome Statute of the International Criminal Court and hold ISIL perpetrators accountable for "targeting and seeking to destroy" the Yazidi.
+On 18 August 2016 OHCHR and UNAMI released a report calling for Iraq to accede to the Rome Statute of the International Criminal Court and hold ISIL perpetrators accountable for "targeting and seeking to destroy" the Yazidi.
 On 15 August 2017 the UN Secretary-General transmitted a letter from the Minister of Foreign Affairs of Iraq to the UNSC requesting international assistance to pursue accountability for atrocities perpetrated by ISIL in Iraq.

 While confronting ISIL and other armed groups, it is essential that the Iraqi government protects all civilians and addresses the underlying sources of conflict between Sunnis, Shias and Kurds.
-The government of Iraq and the KRG must strictly uphold their obligations under IHL.
-Iraq's international supporters must ensure that all parties participating in the military coalition against ISIL take effective measures to ensure the consistent protection of civilians.
+The government of Iraq and the Kurdistan Regional Government must strictly uphold their obligations under international humanitarian law.
+Iraq's international supporters must ensure that all parties participating in the anti-ISIL military coalition take effective measures to ensure the consistent protection of civilians.

 The government must investigate and punish human rights abuses and actively prevent reprisals by the ISF and allied militias against Sunni civilians in areas recaptured from ISIL.